People often say that motivation doesn’t last. Well, neither does bathing – that’s why we recommend it daily.

 – Zig Ziglar

 My constant motivation comes from listening to podcasts and reading books.
-It’s podcasts that I listen to almost every day that keep me so motivated and focused on my goals.
+I listen to podcasts almost every day to keep me so motivated and focused on my goals.

 Because your environment will never provide you with the consistent type of motivation you need, finding a regular source for motivation is critical to success.
 That’s why I highly recommend listening to podcasts.
 I don’t know why more people don’t!